 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-A cardiac tumor is an abnormal growth that develops in the heart.
-The majority of cardiac tumors are benign, meaning they are non-cancerous and are not likely to spread.
+A cardiac tumor is a rare, abnormal growth that develops in the heart.
+The majority of cardiac tumors in children are benign, meaning they are non-cancerous and are unlikely to spread to other organs.
 However, because the heart is such an essential organ, even benign tumors can be life threatening.
 A tumor can interfere with the way the heart works, blocking blood flow to vital organs and causing an abnormal heart rhythm.

 There are several types of cardiac tumors in children.

 Rhabdomyomas are the most common benign (non cancerous) cardiac tumor, accounting for approximately 60 percent of all heart tumors in children.
 Typically originating in the right or left ventricle, rhabdomyomas frequently appear as multiple tumors and can be associated with tuberous sclerosis.
 The majority of rhabdomyomas do not interfere with heart function and may decrease in size over time.
 However, in some patients rhabdomyomas can interfere with blood flow or cause arrhythmias.